 I am lucky enough to be able to draw inspiration from a variety of lifestyle, cultural or art sources, whether it be architecture or a simple flower.
 The key thing for me is to be able to translate these cultural and historic references to contemporary design.

 How would you describe your customer base?

-My customers are women and men who appreciate hand-crafted jewelry that tells a story.
+My customers are women and men who appreciate hand-crafted jewellery that tells a story.

 Is there anyone you would love to see wearing your designs?

-If the film Cleopatra is ever made, it would be fabulous to create the jewelry and see Cleopatra wearing our jewelry.
+If the film Cleopatra is ever made, it would be fabulous to create the jewellery and see Cleopatra wearing our jewellery.